MakieOrg/Makie.jl/docs/examples/plotting_functions/datashader.md

 ### 2.7 billion OSM GPS points

-Download the data from [OSM GPS points](https://planet.osm.org/gps) and use the script from [drawing-2-7-billion-points-in-10s](https://medium.com/hackernoon/drawing-2-7-billion-points-in-10s-ecc8c85ca8fa) to convert the CSV to a binary blob that we can memory map.
+Download the data from [OSM GPS points](https://planet.osm.org/gps) and use the [updated script](https://gist.github.com/SimonDanisch/c5a92afe63476343e5b6b45be84774b7#file-fast-csv-parse-jl) from [drawing-2-7-billion-points-in-10s](https://medium.com/hackernoon/drawing-2-7-billion-points-in-10s-ecc8c85ca8fa) to convert the CSV to a binary blob that we can memory map.

-The script needed some updates for the current Julia version that you can find [here](https://gist.github.com/SimonDanisch/c5a92afe63476343e5b6b45be84774b7#file-fast-csv-parse-jl).

 ```julia
 using GLMakie, Mmap